Worksheet: Active Transport

-- ARoot hair cells take in water by osmosis and mineral ions by diffusion.
+- ARoot hair cells take in water by osmosis and mineral ions by active transport.

-- BRoot hair cells take in water and mineral ions by active transport.
+- BRoot hair cells take in water and mineral ions by diffusion.

-- CRoot hair cells take in water and mineral ions by diffusion.
+- CRoot hair cells take in water by diffusion and mineral ions by active transport.

-- DRoot hair cells take in water by osmosis and mineral ions by active transport.
+- DRoot hair cells take in water and mineral ions by active transport.

-- ERoot hair cells take in water by diffusion and mineral ions by active transport.
+- ERoot hair cells take in water by osmosis and mineral ions by diffusion.

 Which of the following statements does not apply to active transport?